gaddes/workos-frontend/README.md

 Use RTK Query for its features such as: built-in caching, ability to transform payloads, handling of loading/error states, etc. In future could use whatever our chosen framework provides, e.g. loaders/actions with Remix.

+# Ideas for Improvements

+- Make root route a dashboard - move existing table to an `/admin` route

 # Frontend Take-Home Assignment

 Welcome to the WorkOS Frontend Take-Home Assignment!